They were the one, and you made a huge mistake. Not all is lost; you can still get them back - and keep them.

 Step 6: How To Sustain Attraction With Your Ex

 If you’ve followed the advice provided in the previous steps, you should be in a really good place with your ex.
 There should be a renewed sense of excitement and attraction between you.
 Your final goal should be to sustain the attraction.
+Even if he still loves you, it's important to take things slow.

 Don't Rush Things